astronomy-commons/lsdb/LSDB_GUIDE.md

 ## Coding advice

+- **Do not push or open PRs** unless explicitly asked.
-When changing code, ensure that the current assumptions of the change appear to have always been true.
-Leave code better than you find it over keeping old assumptions around.
+- When changing code, ensure that the current assumptions of the change appear to have always been true.
+- Leave code better than you find it over keeping old assumptions around.

 ## Development Setup